 Applying for an ITIN is the responsibility of the visitor.
 Please note that it can take up to 4-6 weeks to receive an ITIN.

-If there are further questions, please contact the Bechtel International Center or administrator of the program sponsoring your visit.
+If there are further questions, please contact the Bechtel International Center or the administrator of the program sponsoring your visit.